TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 25/Jeremiah 25.6.md

 ---

-and go not after other gods to serve them, and to worship them, and provoke me not to anger with the work of your hands; and I will do you no hurt.
+and don't go after other gods to serve them or worship them, and don't provoke me to anger with the work of your hands; and I will do you no harm.